mkaz/code-syntax-block/readme.md

 ### Usage

 Install code-syntax-block plugin to your WordPress plugins directory and activate.
+You can download a zip from the  [releases page](https://github.com/mkaz/code-syntax-block/releases).

 When creating a new code block, select `Code` block, and then in the Inspector (Block Controls on the Right) select the language for the code.
 The code will not change within the editor, but you'll see a small label with the selected language.

-On the front-end when the post is being viewed, the code will be syntax highlighted.
+On the front-end when the post is being viewed, the code will be color syntax highlighted.

 ### Customize

-The default install uses a limited set of languages from Prism (markup, css, clike, javascript, bash, git, go, php, python, jsx).
+The default install uses a limited set of languages from Prism (bash, css, clike, html/markup git, go, javascript, json, php, python, react jsx, sql).
 If your language is not included, you can build and download a new prism.js <a href="http://prismjs.com/download.html#languages=markup+css+clike+javascript+bash+markup-templating+git+go+php+python+jsx">using this form</a>.
 Just replace `assets/prism.js` with the new file.
+You will also need to edit the langs array in code-syntax.js and rebuild.

 Changing color theme, the default color theme is based off [GHColors](https://github.com/PrismJS/prism-themes/blob/master/themes/prism-ghcolors.css).
 You can download a new theme from the link above, or from the [Prism themes repo](https://github.com/PrismJS/prism-themes).
 The easiest way would be to download and customize the new css and replace `assets/prism.css`.